Morgrace/Morgrace/README.md

 👋 Hi, I’m Morgrace
-👀 Passionate about front-end development, modern web technologies, and UI/UX design
+👀 Passionate about front-end development and back-end development, modern web technologies, and UI/UX design
 🌱 Currently diving into Next.js, TypeScript, and Tailwind CSS to build performant, scalable applications
 💞️ Open to collaborating on innovative web projects and contributing to open-source communities
 📫 Reach me at mmorgrace@gmail.com